 - The efficiency with which other parties whom we deal with on your behalf in turn deliver their services.

-- The prompt and complete delivery from you of all information you possess which is relevant to the project and also that which we may request from you, and the accuracy and reliability of that information.
+- The prompt and complete delivery from you of all information you possess which is relevant to the project, and the accuracy and reliability of that information.

 Reporting and Payment

-To enable you to track project status we will usually report to you by email either monthly or at the completion of each milestone, by a written Project Report.
+To enable you to track project status we will usually report to you either monthly or at the completion of each milestone, by an electronic Project Report.
 Each Project Report contains an outline of the milestones, deliverables and tasks we have completed for you.

-An invoice that corresponds to each Project Report will be sent to you by email.
+An electronic invoice will be issued in respect of each Project Report.
 Payment is due on receipt of our invoice for a completed milestone.
 Where Project Reports are provided monthly, payment is due 10 days following the date of the invoice.

 We may deduct from any funds held on your behalf in our trust account any fees, expenses or disbursements for which we have provided an invoice.
 In the event of late or non-payment, interest of 2% per month may be charged, together with all expenses (including legal fees) on an indemnity basis if recovery steps are needed.